 Contrary to what most people think, estate planning is not just for the elderly folks.
 In fact, it is for anyone who wants to ensure that his or her assets are distributed according to his or her wishes.
 This includes individuals & families, parents, married couples, singles, individuals with special needs dependents, business owners, high-net-worth individuals and charitable organisations.

-Estate planning attempts to eliminate uncertainties over the administration of probate and maximise the value of the estate by reducing taxes and other expenses.
-It also aims to reduce conflicts and delays in the rightful distribution.
+Estate planning endeavors to bring clarity to the administration of probate, optimizing the estate’s value by curbing taxes and other associated expenses.
+Additionally, it seeks to mitigate potential conflicts and delays in the rightful allocation of assets.

-The first step in estate planning is to calculate the value of the client’s assets and liabilities.
-Items included are real estate, securities and tangible property.
-In addition, life insurance policies are also considered part of the estate even if someone else is the beneficiary of the policy.
-Finally, we include amounts contained in retirement accounts like Central Provident Fund (CPF) and pension death benefits are factored into the equation.
+The first step in estate planning involves a comprehensive assessment of the client’s assets and liabilities.
+This includes real estate, securities, tangible assets, and even life insurance policies, which are considered part of the estate, regardless of the policy’s beneficiary.
+Additionally, funds contained in retirement accounts such as the Central Provident Fund (CPF) and pension death benefits are factored into the equation.

-Though estate planning sounds and can get complicated, simpler plans are often adequate for a majority of clients.
-For example, a Will articulates the assets, the beneficiaries, the proportions of distribution and the executor.
+While estate planning might seem complex, simpler plans often suffice for the majority of clients.
+For instance, a well-drafted will can delineate the assets, beneficiaries, distribution proportions, and the appointed executor.